mikeperry-tor/vanguards/README_SECURITY.md

 [vanguards.conf](https://github.com/mikeperry-tor/vanguards/blob/master/vanguards-example.conf)
 to an appropriate value for your service, and by [monitoring your service](#monitor-your-service).

-The second and third vector can be detected by the [HoneyBadger](https://github.com/david415/HoneyBadger) tool.
+The second and third vector of capability #4 can be detected by the [HoneyBadger](https://github.com/david415/HoneyBadger) tool.
 Alternatively, it can be mitigated by using the [Snowflake](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake)